 An accomplished triathlete, mom of two and public relations whiz, Zuraidah has been with Asante Mariamu from the very beginning.
 Originally from Malaysia, Zuraidah has more than 20 years experience in the communications industry, and is currently a senior communications advisor for the National Rural Electric Cooperative Association.

 Paula is a licensed clinical social worker, specializing in the fields of maternal and child health, brain injury and immigrant issues.
 She is currently a Case Manager at Brain Injury Services, but has more fun as a children’s yoga instructor.
 She serves on the Board of Directors for the Congregation Etz Hayim, is active in PTA and other area organizations.
-Paula has a Masters in Social Work from the University of Maryland School of Social Work; and lives in Arlington, VA with her husband Bob, 3 active children and 1 gentle greyhound.
+Paula has a Masters in Social Work from the University of Maryland School of Social Work; and lives in Arlington, VA with her husband Bob, and three active children.

 Elizabeth O’Dell Wehling

 Liz is the fresh-faced dynamo who reminds the rest of us what it’s like to be 20-someting and on fire to change the world.
-A long time member of NOAH, Liz has her Masters in Education, and served two terms as an Americorps VISTA before becoming the Volunteer and Donation Drive Coordinator for The Salvation Army National Capital Area Command.
-Liz loves country music, her dog Buttercup and her husband Will – and is proud mom to Amelia Jo.
+A long time member of NOAH, Liz has her Masters in Education, and served two terms as an Americorps VISTA, and is now the Assistant Director for Reunion Giving at Cornell University .
+Liz loves country music, her dog Buttercup and her husband Will – and is proud mom to Amelia Jo and Gabe.